New Weight Loss Drugs In India- Everything you Need to Know!!

 • The most common Side effects reported by patients taking either Semaglutide or Tirzepatide are nausea, vomiting, diarrhoea, abdominal pain and constipation.

-• These side effects are seen especially when starting or increasing the dose.
+• These side effects are most commonly observed when starting or increasing the dose.

 Risk of Pancreatitis